oscarperpinan/meteoForecast/README.md

 	## Install dependencies only if you don't have them already.
 	install.packages(c('raster', 'zoo')
-	## ncdf4 is not available for Windows
 	install.packages('ncdf4')
+	## ncdf4 is not available for Windows at CRAN.
-	## Install ncdf instead if you use Windows
+	## Install ncdf4 from http://cirrus.ucsd.edu/~pierce/ncdf/ or use ncdf instead
 	## install.packages('ncdf')
 	install.packages(paste0(tempdir(), '/meteo-master'), repos=NULL, method='source')